hbtang/log-slam/SLAM-Resource.md

 ## [Multiple Autonomous Robotic Systems Lab (MARS), University of Minnesota](http://mars.cs.umn.edu/)
 Focus on VINS, Prof. Stergios Roumeliotis is the second author of **MSCKF**.
 Cooperate with google, and participate in Project Tango.
+Focus on cooperative mapping and application on mobile devices.

 ### People
 Prof. Stergios Roumeliotis